 There isn’t a mother among us who hasn’t wished for an extra set of hands, which is why we love babywearing.
 On some days, when you’re feeding the baby in your arms with one hand and brushing your teeth with the other, parenting can feel like an Olympic sport.
-Between work, little ones and household chores, you seem to be always on the go.
+Between work, little ones, and household chores, you seem to be constantly on the go.
 Want in on a little secret that could free up your hands — and consequently some extra time?
 Try babywearing.

-The benefits of babywearing
+The Benefits of Babywearing

 Mimics the womb: